 Private collection, France

-The present panel depicting Saint George and the Dragon was originally part of an altarpiece produced in Spain in the first quarter of the 16th century.
-Flanked by angels, the winged saint spears the horned and clawed beast who weighs the souls of the dammed.
+The present panel depicting Saint Michael and the Devil was originally part of an altarpiece produced in Spain in the first quarter of the 16th century.

 This work is in excellent condition with extensive remains of the orignal polychrome and gilding.